 Best Smart Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best smart speakers you can buy in 2022.

 Siri, Alexa and Google Assistant aren't just humble fonts of knowledge, either.
-These speakers play your chosen music over Bluetooth or wi-fi and, depending on the brand, also offer access to a number of different music streaming services, including Apple Music and Spotify.
+These speakers play your chosen music over Bluetooth or wi-fi and, depending on the brand, also offer access to a number of different music streaming services, including Apple Music, Deezer and Spotify.

 The first thing to consider is compatibility.
 Most smart speakers are platform agnostic, so they'll work with both Android and iOS devices, but the Apple HomePod Mini isn't much use without an Apple mobile device to set it up.

 It's also worth thinking about which ecosystem you use most.
-If you often use Google's services – Calendar, Maps, Gmail – maybe a product with Google Home baked in would be best for you.
-Love shopping at Amazon?
+If you frequently use Google's services – Calendar, Maps, Gmail – maybe a product with Google Home baked in would be best for you.
+Love shopping at Amazon and have a Prime account?
 An Amazon Echo might be right up your alley.
 (While these do both work with other services, they're tightly integrated with those made by their creators, making them much slicker to use.)

 Finally: sound quality.
 This can vary quite a lot between models and manufacturers and spending more doesn't always guarantee a better listening experience.
 Some of the smaller smart speakers are limited purely because of their dimensions.
 Be realistic about your budget and what to expect.
 Luckily, every product here comes with our full fat, unabridged, comprehensively star-rated review attached – and if it didn't get at least a highly-commended four-star review under test conditions, you won't find it on this list.